Blogs

 To speak of a fever is certainly exaggerated because the real economic benefit that can be achieved from space mining - obtaining platinum, for example, or lunar helium - has yet to be demonstrated, because although the technology is becoming cheaper, which financially allows us to take new steps in outer space, bringing tons of materials to Earth has a cost that in most cases detracts from the monetary sense of the operation.

-It would be enough, however, that in certain situations it would be profitable to increase the issue of space missions, and it is assumed that this traffic by itself would generate the need for an infrastructure abroad, at least with stations where to refuel fuel - so expensive to raise to the firmament -, manufactured from subject raw material found in space (the water of the lunar poles could be transformed into propellant).
-It is this expectation, with a certain basis of reasonableness, that fuels the investments being made.
+It would be enough, however, that in certain situations it would be profitable for the issue space missions to increase, and it is assumed that this traffic in itself would generate the need for an infrastructure abroad, at least with stations where to refuel fuel - so expensive to lift to the firmament - manufactured from raw subject found in space (the water of the lunar poles could be transformed into propellant).
+It is this expectation, with a certain basis of reasonableness, which feeds the investments that are being made.

 In turn, the increased space activity and the skill to obtain the sought-after resources project beyond our planet the geopolitical concepts developed for the Earth.
 The location of countries (there are particularly suitable locations for space launches) and the control of certain routes (the succession of the most convenient orbits for flights) are part of the new astropolitics.